lantonelli/sitio-sysmo-astro/src/content/customers/english/berazategui.md

 ## ❌ Challenge

-The process for issuing the debt clearance certificate in the **Municipality of Berazategui** was paper-based and sequential across areas, which caused significant delays and limited visibility into the status of each request.
+The process for issuing the debt clearance certificate in the **Municipality of Berazategui** was paper-based, sequential, and resulted in long delays.

 ## ✅ Solution

-**Sysmo** designed and implemented a web system that allows notaries to submit requests online and enables concurrent intervention of the different municipal areas (Cadastre, General Taxes, Building Works, among others).
-The digitalized workflow reduces processing time, avoids rework, and provides end-to-end traceability for each request.
+**Sysmo** developed and implemented a web system that allows notaries to submit requests online and enables concurrent intervention of different areas (Cadastre, General Taxes, Building Works, etc.).
+This optimizes the work, significantly reduces processing times, and provides each sector with visibility into the status of the request.

 ---

 ## 💪 Benefits

-- Shorter processing times for administrative procedures
+- Reduced processing times in administrative procedures
-- Concurrent work between areas, with real-time visibility of each request's status
+- Optimized simultaneous work across areas, with visibility into the status of each request
 - Digitalization and centralization of all documentation related to the procedure
-- Better coordination between the municipality and notaries
+- Coordination between the municipality and notaries
-- Greater transparency and traceability throughout the entire workflow
+- Visibility and transparency throughout the entire workflow